 A Gartner recognized enterprise video platform, VIDIZMO EnterpriseTube offers much more for video streaming that may not be offered in Microsoft Stream (both classic and new):

-- Artificial Intelligence capabilities (object and facial search, and transcription in multiple languages)
+- Artificial Intelligence capabilities (object and facial search, and transcription in more than 80 languages).
+You can also manually trigger a transcript.

 - Customizable player (branding and what options to have on the player - remove the seek forward or backward option if you wish) with rich options such as playback speed, attach files, closed captions, and more.

-- Video redaction options for blurring faces or objects.
+- Video redaction as an optional feature for blurring faces or objects.

 - Create playlists (personal or otherwise) and collections.